 - The Utah Public Library Trustee Manual 2016 (pdf) – Your best source of information for an overall coverage of trusteeship.

 - Trustee Academy Courses – Online webinars produced by United for Libraries: The Association of Library Trustees, Advocates, Friends and Foundations.
-Access for Utah Trustees paid by the State Library.
+Access for Utah Trustees is paid by the State Library.
 YOU MUST LOGIN BEFORE YOU CAN WATCH THE WEBINARS.
 For the login & password contact your library director or your State Library consultant.